MarlonFrancisco/send-emails-worker-python/README.md

-# Send email with Python workers using Docker
+# Send emails with Python workers using Docker

 ## architecture